top of page

 The Journey to the Other Side of the World

-On November 10th, 2021, I packed my bags, said goodbye to my family and friends, and headed to the airport.
-I had gone to REI the weekend before and bought a Cotopaxi medium-sized backpack and a smaller carry-on bag, as well as a neck pillow and weighted eye pillow.
-I really had no clue what I would need to pack for my potential 4-month journey, so I brought a little bit of everything.
+I had no clue what I needed to pack for my potential 4-month journey, so I brought a bit of everything.
 I thought I would need pants for some strange reason and went light on the underwear (big mistake!) and swimsuits.
 I brought one pair of Keen hiking shoes, some Steve Madden water shoes, a pair of Puma slides, and a pair of worn Universal Threads sandals.
 And way too many socks!

 Goodbye, Idaho

-My dear friend, Abby, took me to the airport with my gear.
-I had been saving frequent flyer miles on Alaska Air for the past 15 years and had 50,000 miles...
-Just enough for a free one-way plane ticket to Phuket, Thailand.
-I only had to pay $14 in airport fees!
-My first leg was to LAX where I had a several-hour layover and met some interesting characters in the only airport bar that was open.
+My first leg was to LAX where I had a several-hour layover and met some interesting characters in the only open airport bar.
 The international partner for Alaska is Finnair and as I waited to board my plane to Stockholm, there was an intense security presence at the gate.
 Five armed officers escorted the very few passengers onto the plane.
 I was thinking of COVID precautions, but apparently, there was a crisis between Poland and Belarus involving middle east refugees that was escalating in Europe and went under the radar in US news.
 I boarded the plane to the unknown.

 First Leg

 Finnair was fantastic!
 The flight attendants were all Nordic goddesses with beautiful skin and long, thick healthy hair.
-They had no fewer than 3 wardrobe changes during the 10-hour flight to Stockholm and would go down the aisles in complete unison to a huge plane with 11 rows across.
+They even had 3 wardrobe changes during the 10-hour flight to Stockholm and would go down the aisles in complete unison to a huge plane with 11 rows across.
 In my cabin, there were only 4 other passengers.
 It was all very odd.
 I took a Clonidine and slept most of the flight across 3 seats.

-The plane arrived to a rainy and extremely green Stockholm mid-morning the next day.
-All I can say about the Stockholm airport is that it is weird AF!
-I had to go through security to get to my connecting gate and was told to wait for about 15 minutes for what reason I don't know.
-None of the security people were wearing masks.
-The airport itself was immaculate; hardwood floors, fancy shops, and dining areas.
-All of the other travelers were European and dressed to the nines, but none of them smiled or made eye contact.
-There was one gal named Victoria who had been on my plane from LAX and was traveling to Thailand to study Thai massage and cooking in Chang Mai.
+The airport was immaculate; hardwood floors, fancy shops, and dining areas.
+The other travelers were European and dressed to the nines, but didn't smile or make eye contact.
+I met a girl named Victoria who had been on my plane from LAX and was traveling to Thailand to study Thai massage and cooking in Chang Mai.
 She was friendly but jet-lagged and as shell-shocked as I was.
 Victoria was the one who told me about the refugee situation in Poland and the tense security atmosphere.
 I couldn't wait to get out of there fast enough.

 What Time Zone Am I In?

-As I tried to board the gate to the plane to Phuket, I had to show my Thailand Pass, travel insurance documents, passport, and negative COVID test.
-I had gotten my test the day before I left and it had to be within 72 hours of boarding, I assumed the plane to Stockholm, but was stopped and told it was actually the plane to Phuket.
-The time in Sweden was about 10 hours ahead of Boise and so my test expired according to the Finnair gate crew.
+The time in Sweden was about 10 hours ahead of Boise so my test expired according to the Finnair gate crew.
 I panicked.
 I hadn't jumped through all these hoops only to get stranded in Stockholm.
-I asked to talk to a supervisor who spoke English and had to literally google the current time in Boise to prove my test was within 72 hours.
+I asked to talk to a supervisor who spoke English and had to google the current time in Boise to prove my test was within 72 hours.
 I made it by less than 1 hour and they let me, board.

 The 11-hour flight to Phuket was pleasant.
-I decided to watch a movie and chose Barb and Star Go to Vista Del Mar.
+I watched a movie called Barb and Star Go to Vista Del Mar.
 It's a ridiculously dumb comedy starring Kristen Wiig about 2 middle-aged best friends from Nebraska who go on a trip of a lifetime to Florida.
 They end up taking Molly and having a threesome and spoiling a villain's plot to destroy Vista del Mar.
-There were some funny parts but what struck me was the spoof on the stereotype of middle-aged women.
-I realized I was past middle age at 49 and traveling alone to the other side of the world.
-I started to panic again.
-What if I was seen as this ridiculous out of touch stereotype?
-What if I didn't meet any friends in Thailand?

 Recent Posts